 This is a dense, fudgy cookie bar with a satisfying crunch from the crushed Butterfingers on top.
 Every bite is loaded with sweetness balanced with a hint of salt from the peanut butter.

-Serve them with a big glass of milk or strong cup of coffee for a crowd-pleasing sweet treat!
+Serve them with a big glass of milk or a mug of hot chocolate for a crowd-pleasing sweet treat!

 - Peanut butter – Use the standard shelf stable variety, not the refrigerated kind you have to stir for best results.

 - Milk chocolate morsels – These are the base for the fudge topping.
 For a dark chocolate twist, use semi-sweet morsels instead.

 - Sweetened condensed milk – It’s combined with the chocolate to make the fudge.
 Don’t try to substitute evaporated milk—trust me!